 Changes in the foreign exchange rate may largely affect, i.e. increase, the envisaged costs for repayment of public debt denominated in foreign currency.
-However, taking into account the fact that the Republic of North Macedonia applies de facto fixed exchange rate of the denar in relation to the euro, the exposure to such risk would be also measured as a share of the euro in the total general government debt portfolio which, according to the latest data for Q3 2020, was actually prevalent currency with 68.9% share in the total debt structure.
-In 2020, slight increase of the exchange rate risk was observed as a result of the loan agreement concluded with the IMF, which is denominated in SDR.
+However, taking into account the fact that the Republic of North Macedonia applies de facto fixed exchange rate of the denar in relation to the euro, the exposure to such risk would be also measured as a share of the euro in the total general government debt portfolio which, according to the latest data for Q1 2022, was actually prevalent currency with 69.3% share in the total debt structure.